stibbons1990/hex/docs/blog/posts/2022-11-12-ubuntu-studio-22-04-on-computer-for-a-young-artist.md

 it, but it can be done through a keyboard shortcut as well which is very useful while playing video games.

+!!! warning

-**Warning:** adding the Redshift Control Widget to a KDE Plasma panel runs a risk of scrolling the mouse wheel on it and making the screen so dark it becomes unusuable.
+    Adding the Redshift Control Widget to a KDE
+    Plasma panel runs a risk of scrolling the mouse wheel on it and making the screen so dark it becomes unusuable.
 In case this happens, it is highly recommended to add a keyboard shortcut as follows.

 My personal choice of shortcut to
 **Activate Redshift Control Widget** is